vfedotovs/sslv_web_scraper/README.md

 ![CI Build ](https://github.com/vfedotovs/sslv_web_scraper/actions/workflows/main.yml/badge.svg)

 ## About application:
-Purpose: This application will parse information from ss.lv website from apartments for sale category in specific city of your choice and store scraped data in postgres database
+Purpose: This application will scrape daily ss.lv website from apartments for sale category in specific city of your choice and store scraped data in postgres database and will send daily email with report.

 ## Requirements